-Which teacher training path is right for you?
+Which format is right for me?

-Teacher Training Frequently Asked Questions
+Yoga Instructor Course & Training – Frequently Asked Questions

 Q: I love yoga and would really like to learn more, but I don’t want to be a yoga teacher or change my current job.
 Can I still attend your teacher training even if I don’t want to be a yoga teacher?

 At Tamara Yoga we provide that nurturing, encouraging experience.
-Previous students that have undertaken Tamara Yoga Teacher Training because they have felt the need to deepen their practice, not wanting to teach, have found the skills learned and knowledge gained have improved their life on all levels including enhanced career performance and higher levels of inner happiness.
-As teacher trainee, naturopath Margaret Light said: “I would say definitely do the training – even if you don’t want to teach.
+Previous students who have undertaken Tamara Yoga Teacher Training have found that the skills learned and knowledge gained have improved their life on all levels, including enhanced career performance and higher levels of inner happiness.
+As teacher trainee, naturopath Margaret once said: “I would say definitely do the training – even if you don’t want to teach.
 You will learn so much wonderful information and your inner self will be so enriched by this experience.”

-Q: I’m not sure if I want to be a yoga teacher, whether I’ll be good enough?
+Q: I’m not sure if I want to be a yoga teacher, or whether I’ll be good enough?

 Q: I love yoga and would so love to teach it, but my own yoga practice isn’t really that great.
 I feel like there is so much more I need to learn before I can be a teacher.

-A: Understandably, lots of us like getting things ‘done’ and ‘over and done with’.
-The thing is, teaching yoga is an ongoing learning process and the more we learn the more we realize there is to learn… A lot of students/new teachers have come to Tamara Yoga after completing a 200 hour course elsewhere and told us once they started teaching classes they realized they were underprepared to actually teach real people in regular classes.
-And that doing a whole 200 hours at once left them overwhelmed by information.
-They have also realized after the fact that to actually teach yoga well, that studying is a life-long process.
-These new teachers have asked us to help them.
+A: Understandably, lots of us like getting things ‘over and done with’.
+The thing is, teaching yoga is an ongoing learning process and the more we learn, the more we realise there is to learn… A lot of students and new teachers have come to Tamara Yoga after completing a 200-hour course elsewhere and told us that once they started teaching classes, they realised they were under-prepared to actually teach real people in regular classes.
+They also mentioned that doing a whole 200 hours at once left them overwhelmed by information.
+They have also realised that studying yoga is a life-long process.
+These new teachers have even asked us to help them.

 I had concerns that doing teacher training again would involve lots of repetition of what I had already learnt.
 I realise now that teaching yoga is an ongoing learning experience that extends for as long as you teach.
 Some subject names may have been the same as my previous teacher training, but my experience of learning those subjects in the context of Tamara’s Teacher Training was much deeper and really enlightening.
 Apart from the quality of the course, I think what makes the difference is that Tamara holds her teacher trainees in her heart, with an ongoing connection as a mentor – as an authentic yoga teacher would.
-Years have passed and I now assist Tamara on teacher training courses – she has taught me to practice the same ‘connection’ with everyone I teach.”___Julie Dulaney, previous trainee and now successful teacher.
+Years have passed and I now assist Tamara on teacher training courses – she has taught me to practice the same ‘connection’ with everyone I teach.” – Julie Dulaney, previous trainee and now successful teacher.